Via Ferrata · Malaga

 How to choose

-All 4 via ferrata tours around Malaga sit between 35 € and 55 €, with durations ranging from a half-day to a full day.
+All 5 via ferrata tours around Malaga sit between 35 € and 95 €, with durations ranging from a quick 24 min blast to 3h sessions.
 Two entry points exist by difficulty: "Everybody welcome" routes at Archidona (Sierra de Gracia) and El Chorro (Caminito del Rey) suit first-timers and families without prior climbing experience.
-"Occasionally sporty" options from Karma Turismo Activo at Archidona and the Caves of San Marcos demand a bit more endurance and grip strength.
-On duration, the OcioAventura Cerro Gordo half-day is the quickest commitment at 35 €, while the TUUR Canyoning Caminito del Rey route delivers 2.5h on one of Spain's most iconic gorges for 55 €.
+"Occasionally sporty" options from Karma Turismo Activo at Archidona and the Caves of San Marcos demand more endurance and grip strength.
+On duration, the OcioAventura Cerro Gordo half-day is a solid commitment at 35 €, while the TUUR Canyoning Caminito del Rey route delivers 2.5h on one of Spain's most iconic gorges for 55 €.
 Budget decides the shortlist fast: pick 35 € for any of the three beginner-to-intermediate routes, then let the terrain type (cave approach vs. open limestone ridge) make the final call.

 Best value